nextflow-io/nextflow/docs/script.md

 ## Implicit classes

-The following classes are available in Nextflow scripts:
+The following classes are imported by default in Nextflow scripts:

-`Channel`
-: Provides channel factory methods.
-See {ref}`channel-factory`.

-`Duration`
-: Represents a duration.
-See the {ref}`process-time` process directive.

-`MemoryUnit`
-: Represents a quantity of bytes.
-See the {ref}`process-memory` process directive.

-`ValueObject`
-: An AST transformation for classes and enums, which simply combines [AutoClone](http://docs.groovy-lang.org/latest/html/gapi/groovy/transform/AutoClone.html) and [Immutable](https://docs.groovy-lang.org/latest/html/gapi/groovy/transform/Immutable.html).

-Additionally, the following classes are imported from standard libraries:

 - `java.lang.*`
 - `java.util.*`